-‘RHONY’ Star LuAnn De Lesseps Reacts To Failed Alcohol Test, What Is She Saying After Her Probation Violation?
+‘RHONY’ Star Luann de Lesseps Reacts To Failed Alcohol Test: What Is She Saying After Her Probation Violation?

 “Luann takes this all very seriously,” the source said.
 “She’s remained positive and hopeful along this journey, and has already completed her community service and her MADD course.
 She continues to attend AA meetings on a regular basis, too.
 Her friends are all continuing to rally behind her, and know that sobriety is one day at a time.”

-De Lesseps’ probation stems from a December 2017 incident in which the reality star had too much to drink, trespassed in a hotel room, and allegedly kicked a police officer as he attempted to arrest her.
+De Lesseps’ probation stems from a December 2017 incident in which the reality star allegedly had too much to drink, trespassed in a hotel room, and kicked a police officer as he attempted to arrest her.
 Since then, she’s been to rehab two times.

 To see more of de Lesseps and her co-stars, don’t miss new episodes of The Real Housewives of New York City Season 11 on Wednesday nights at 9 p.m. on Bravo TV.